bertrandg/bertrandg.github.io/_posts/2014-10-07-angular-recursivity-and-drag-and-drop.md

 {% highlight html %}
 <li ng-repeat="element in data.elements | orderBy:'position' as filteredData track by element.id">...</li>
 {% endhighlight %}
-Like this, I can use the `filteredData` variable inside the ngRepeat node without recalculating it.
+Like this, I can use the `filteredData` variable inside this scope node without recalculating it.

 ### <i class="icon icon-asterisk"></i> Try it: